 Thirdly, you can use sprays of dormant oil or insecticidal soap.
 While these pesticides are less toxic than other options, still avoid using around water sources.
 Follow the manufacturer’s instructions.
 Understand too, that you’ll need to repeat this treatment every year.
 Also, treating hemlocks with oil or soap goes well with soil drenching.
 This is because the soap or oil will provide immediate protection as you wait for the soil drench to take effect.

 Finally, a tree professional might be a better bet, if you have larger trees or many hemlocks in your landscape.
 Licensed pros can apply a basal bark spray.
 More potent and readily absorbed by the tree’s cells, basal bark spray is great for trees on a slope or rocky ground where soil drenching isn’t an option.

 Need Help with Your Hemlocks?

-Contact Arbor Tree Experts.
+Looking for arborists in Webster?
+Let Arbor Tree Experts help.
 Established in Webster in 1985 we are a fully licensed and insured tree service in Webster.
-Our team includes ISA certified Webster arborists working to ANSI standards.
-We offer tree removal as well as stump grinding and pruning.
+We offer tree removal, tree pruning as well as stump grinding.
 Likewise, we can help you choose the best trees for your unique landscape.
 Contact us for a quote.